 So what are beef cheeks?
 You know how some people say that if you don’t want to know the answer to a question.. don’t ask?
 Well, beef cheeks are just that – cheeks from cows’ heads.
 Or would that be faces?
 Surprisingly, the other day at the grocery store, I came across beef cheeks, and

-I first had shrimp and grits when I tagged along on a business trip my husband took to Charleston, South Carolina.
-I ordered shrimp and grits one night, because it was the thing to have in Charleston.
+Years ago I tagged along on a business trip my husband took to Charleston, South Carolina.
+I ordered shrimp and grits at our first dinner there.
 I’d previously not been a huge cornmeal fan.
 Well, thank you Charleston.
 I’m a huge fan now.
-The
+The secret is butter, cream and cheese.
+Which, of course, can make